joomla/Manual/docs/using-core-functions/dashboard.md

 ## The menu preset

-In a folder 'presets' write a preset file, name it example.php.
+In a folder 'presets' create a preset file, name it example.xml.

 ```xml title="presets/example.xml"
 <?xml version="1.0"?>